mrisen/inet-showcases/wireless/crosstalk/doc/index.rst

 .. video:: partial2.mp4
    :width: 698

 Even though they are on different channels, the transmissions interfere.
 At the beginning, `host1` and `host3` transmit simultaneously, and neither transmission can be succesfully received.
 Due to the collision avoidance mechanism, one of the transmitting hosts defer from transmitting, and the subsequent transmissions are successful.

+Sources: :download:`omnetpp.ini <../omnetpp.ini>`, :download:`Crosstalk.ned <../Crasstalk.ned>`

 .. todo::